Dr Ruth McAreavey

 - Shortall S, McAreavey R. Gender, Migration and Development: Can advocacy groups be more of a hindrance than a help?.
 Social Sciences 2017, 6(2), 49.

 - McAreavey R. Migrant identities in a new immigrant destination: revealing the limitations of the ‘hard working’ migrant identity.
-Population, Space and Place 2017, (ePub ahead of Print).
+Population, Space and Place 2017, 23(6), e2044.

 - McAreavey R. New Immigration Destinations: Migrating to Rural and Peripheral Areas.
-London and New York: Routledge.
 London: Routledge, 2017.
-Submitted.

 - McAreavey R. Unravelling the complexities of poverty in a New Immigration Destination: migrants in Northern Ireland in (eds) Gaisbauer, Helmut P., Schweiger, Gottfried & Sedmak, Clemens, Absolute Poverty in Europe: Interdisciplinary Perspectives on a Hidden Phenomenon.
 Bristol: The Policy Press.
 In: Gaisbauer, Helmut P., Schweiger, Gottfried & Sedmak, Clemens, ed.
 Absolute Poverty in Europe: Interdisciplinary Perspectives on a Hidden Phenomenon.
 Bristol: The Policy Press, 2017.
 In Preparation.